 However, in order to get insurance reimbursement, you must follow specific rules and timelines.
-Follow the steps here so that you don’t get denied insurance coverage for a roof replacement.
+Follow this roof replacement insurance guide so that you don’t get denied insurance coverage for a roof replacement.

 Step 1: Check for Damage After a Storm